How did the Roman Republic conquer Italy?

 However, when the war came to an end, the Samnites were absorbed into the Roman sphere of influence.

-As a result of these three wars, Rome secured now held control over 13,000 square kilometres in central Italy.
+As a result of these three wars, Rome now held control over 13,000 square kilometres in central Italy.

 Due to increased land area, it was also during this time that Rome began constructing a network of roads, which would become a central feature of Roman territorial expansion.